vijayakarumudi/edX-DEV217x-DevOps/docs/Module2Labs/HOL_Deploying-Using-Puppet/edX-DEV217x-Lab2-Puppet.md

     ![](<media/4.jpg>)

-    >**Note:** The lab requires several ports to be open, such as the Puppet Server port, the Puppet console port, SSH ports and the Parts Unlimited MRP app port on the partsmrp machine.
+    >The lab requires several ports to be open, such as the Puppet Server port, the Puppet console port, SSH ports and the Parts Unlimited MRP app port on the partsmrp machine.
 The ARM template opens these ports on the machines for you.